lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 =======

 All struct typedef names should have a descriptive name written in CamelCase and an appended ``_t``.
-The name of the struct should be in CamelCase and it's members should be written in camelCase to make it easier to understand gcc error messages.
+The name of the struct should be in CamelCase and its members should be written in camelCase to make it easier to understand gcc error messages.
 They should be located in the header file.
 Ex:

 .. code-block:: c